getgrav/grav-learn/pages/05.advanced/10.yaml/docs.md

 Basic Data Types
 -----

 YAML excels at working with **mappings** (hashes / dictionaries), **sequences** (arrays / lists), and **scalars** (strings / numbers).
 While it can be used with most programming languages, it works best with languages that are built around these data structure types.
-This includes: PHP, Pyton, Perl, JavaScript, and Ruby.
+This includes: PHP, Python, Perl, JavaScript, and Ruby.

 ## Scalars